As a business owner in the brick and mortar world, you have several specific legal responsibilities that you owe to your clients or customers.

 As noted, disease is the second common type of danger rodents present in a commercial setting.
 According to the U.S. Centers for Disease Control and Prevention, rodents can carry several different types of diseases.

 - Hantavirus/hantavirus pulmonary syndrome

 The pathogens that cause these diseases infect people in many different ways:

 - Rat saliva

 In the United States, salmonella is the most common of the diseases spread by rats.
 Most people refer to the illness as food poisoning or salmonella poisoning.
 Businesses in the foodservice industry are particularly prone to face issues regarding rats.

-Salmonella can be carried in rat saliva, droppings, and urine.
+Rats can carry salmonella in rat saliva, droppings, and urine.
 A rat infestation can result in rat droppings and urine (even saliva) contaminating food and beverages.
 When contaminated items are consumed, a person can become infected.

 Salmonella poisoning isn’t a catastrophic illness in nearly all cases.
-A very small number of people have died as a result of this infection.
+A minimal number of people have died as a result of this infection.
 These individuals tended to be elderly and otherwise ill, very young children or people who had compromised immune systems before infection.

-In most cases, salmonella causes a person to be unpleasantly ill for several days, suffering from nausea and diarrhea.
+In most cases, salmonella causes a person to be unpleasant for several days, suffering from nausea and diarrhea.

 Hantavirus is a different story.
 The disease hantavirus is more often than not spread via rodent droppings.
 This virus can persist or survive in rodent droppings for an extended period of time.
 Even after the feces dry out!